 In conclusion, the accuracy of a crossbow is definitely dependent.
 My personal experience is that I am deadly accurate on a beautiful day with no wind and no obstruction of view out to about 70 yards.
 Any further than that and my accuracy drops.
-This doesn’t say much since I am new to the crossbow and and I can only get better but I imagine I will never take a shot at a deer further then 30 yards away so I feel confident in my ability.
+This doesn’t say much since I am new to the crossbow and I can only get better but I imagine I will never take a shot at a deer further than 30 yards away so I feel confident in my ability.

 If you’re looking to test your accuracy, then you can check out some targets on Amazon.
 I have the Morrell Double Duty 400 FPS Field Point Bag Archery Target and it works well.